 Buckle in, folks.
 This has been a long time coming and it’s gonna be a long one.

-Hierarchy is the subject du jour in current polyamorous discourse – mainly how it’s evil and we should avoid it.
+Hierarchy is a big subject in polyamory discourse right now – mainly how it’s evil and we should avoid it.
 Polyamory educators I used to respect and admire have spoken out as being against hierarchical structures in general and on principle.
 And, okay – as with any information providers, I draw from the many pieces of their work I find useful and don’t worry too much about the rest.

 But I’ve been feeling for quite a while that a major piece of the picture is missing from the conversation around hierarchy in polyamory.
 It has become somewhere between unfashionable and downright shun-worthy to tell “enlightened” polyamorous folks that you practice a hierarchical structure.
 The voices of people who have been hurt by hierarchy or power structures carelessly wielded have been amplified, which is a good and useful thing without a doubt.
 But the cost of this that the perspectives of people who are very happy within a hierarchical structure are drowned out, shouted down or ignored.
 I am here to provide one such perspective.